tmahmood/taskwarrior-web/README.md

 This is a work in progress application, many things will not work, there will be errors, as no checks, and there may not be any error messages in case of error.

+# Past Updates

+Now the program is MIT licensed.
+Thanks to [monofox](https://github.com/monofox) for reminding me of it.
+And I appreciate his awesome contributions!

+Even though currently the program is not being updated, I have not given up on it.
+I will try to get some updates in eventually.
+Meantime, I may not be able to rectify any issues, but will do my best to give suggestions.

+I will be working on
+- UI update on Sync
+- Respecting context set in TW

+- Updated to tailwindcss 4 and using daisyui for UI components.
+- Cleaned-up code a bit to make it easier to manage

 ## Planned